Real projective groups are formal: Introduction

-\begin{cont} In the next section we review the work of Haran-Jarden on exactly which real projective groups can arise as absolute Galois groups and Schreiderer's local-global principle for the mod $2$ cohomology of real projective groups.
-In the third section we show that formality implies strong Massey vanishing for dg-algebras.
-In the fourth section we review a sufficient condition for formality in terms of graded Hochschild cohomology.
+In Section \ref{section:Galois_cohomology} we review the work of Haran--Jarden who showed that every real projective group arises as an absolute Galois group of a pseudo real closed field and deduce the structure of the mod $2$ cohomology algebra of real projective groups from Scheiderer's local-global principle for real projective groups.
+In Section \ref{section:Massey_products} we show that formality implies strong Massey vanishing for differential graded algebras.
+In Section \ref{section:HH} we review a Kadeishvili's sufficient condition for intrinsic formality in terms of graded Hochschild cohomology.
 In Section \ref{section:Koszul} we recall the Koszul complex of quadratic algebras and the notion of Koszul algebras.
-We then prove our main technical results on the graded Hochschild cohomology of the connected sum of dual and Boolean graded algebras, first the finite Boolean case in Section \ref{section:Boolean_finite} and then the infinite Boolean case in Section \ref{section:Boolean_infinite}.
-In the last section we combine the results of the previous sections to prove Theorem \ref{thm:mainthmintro} and its consequences. \end{cont}
+In Section \ref{section:def_Boolean_and_dual} we introduce Boolean and dual graded algebras and show that their connected sum is Koszul.
+In Section \ref{section:Boolean_finite} we prove our main technical result on the graded Hochschild cohomology of the connected sum of dual and Boolean graded algebras, first for finite Boolean subrings.
+In Section \ref{section:ML} we recall some facts needed on Mittag-Leffler functors.
+In Section \ref{section:Boolean_infinite} we extend the arguments from Section \ref{section:Boolean_finite} to the case of an infinite Boolean ring and thereby prove the main technical result Theorem \ref{thm:main_HH_intro}.
+In Section \ref{section:Main_result} we combine the results of the previous sections to prove Theorem \ref{thm:mainthmintro} and its consequences.
+In Appendix \ref{app:Boolean} we provide proofs of the assertions on Boolean rings we use in Sections \ref{section:def_Boolean_and_dual}, \ref{section:Boolean_finite} and \ref{section:Boolean_infinite}.
+In Appendix \ref{section:appendix} we prove the existence of the spectral sequence that we use in Section \ref{section:Boolean_infinite}.